Billingegroup/group_git_workflow/README.md

 this later whenever you want.
 If this is your first time through, jump to Section Step 0 below where things are discussed in more detail.

-1. Let's start our new branch on our existing master.
+1. Let's start our new branch on our existing main.

    ```
-   git checkout master
+   git checkout main
    ```

-1. Let's make sure our local master is up to date with the upstream master.
+1. Let's make sure our local main is up to date with the upstream main.

    ```
-   git pull upstream master --ff-only
+   git pull upstream main --ff-only
    ```

-1. Assuming the pull was successful make a new branch based on master for our issue fix with memorable name.
+1. Assuming the pull was successful make a new branch based on main for our issue fix with memorable name.

    ```